Church bell: Controversies about noise

 The sound of church bells is capable of causing noise that interrupts or prevents people from sleeping.
-A 2013 study from the Swiss Federal Institute of Technology in Zurich found that "An estimated 2.5-3.5 percent of the population in the Canton of Zurich experiences at least one additional awakening per night due to church bell noise."
-It concluded that "The number of awakenings could be reduced by more than 99 percent by, for example, suspending church bell ringing between midnight and 06 h in the morning", or by "about 75 percent (...) by reducing the sound-pressure levels of bells by 5 dB."
+A 2013 study from the Swiss Federal Institute of Technology in Zurich found that "an estimated 2.5-3.5 percent of the population in the Canton of Zurich experiences at least one additional awakening per night due to church bell noise."
+It concluded that "the number of awakenings could be reduced by more than 99 percent by, for example, suspending church bell ringing between midnight and 06 h in the morning", or by "about 75 percent (...) by reducing the sound-pressure levels of bells by 5 dB."

-In the Netherlands, there have been lawsuits about church bell noise pollution experienced by nearby residents.
-The complaints are usually, but not always, raised by new local residents (or tourists who spend the night in the neighbourhood who are not used to the noise at night or during the day.
-Local residents who had been used to it for longer usually retort that the newcomers "should have known this before they moved here" and that the ringing bells "belong to the local tradition", which sometimes goes back more than a hundred years.
+In the Netherlands there have been lawsuits about church bell noise pollution experienced by nearby residents.
+The complaints are usually, but not always, raised by new local residents (or tourists who spend the night in the neighbourhood) who are not used to the noise at night or during the day.